codes.surrogates package

 Although the recipe for forward pass needs to be defined within this function, one should call the Module instance afterwards instead of this since the former takes care of running the registered hooks while the latter silently ignores them.

-Calculate the identity loss (Encoder -> Decoder).
+Calculate the identity loss (Encoder -> Decoder) on the initial state x0.

 Parameters: